Peter-Malcolm/keyparse/README.md

 # keyparse
-parse keys by describing their structure.
+lets you parse keys* by describing their structure.

+\* keys may be filepaths, s3 object keys or something else similar.

 Given a path like this:
 ```diff